r-elsa/pattern-matching/README.md

 ### Test coverage using gcov and lcov

-1. Install lcov if you don't already have it installed
+1. Install lcov if you don't already have it installed.

 ```bash
 sudo apt-get install lcov